jwstegemann/fritz2/www/src/pages/docs/30_State Management.md

 This way you can also add information from the rendering-context to the action.
 You may also use any other source for a `Flow` like recurring timer events or even external events.

-If you need to purposefully fire an action at some point in your code (to init a `Store` for example) use
+If you need to purposefully fire an action somewhere inside a `RenderContext` or a `Store` you can directly invoke a `Handler`:
 ```kotlin
 //call handler with data
 someStore.someHandler(someValue)